-The litigation procedure for insurance disputes is no different from that of other kinds of civil disputes and the Civil Procedure Law and Interpretation of the Supreme People's Court on the Application of the Civil Procedure Law will be applied.
+The litigation procedure for insurance disputes is no different from that of other kinds of civil disputes, and the Civil Procedure Law and Interpretation of the Supreme People's Court on the Application of the Civil Procedure Law will be applied.
 The court must complete trials of first instance cases within six months.
-It must complete after-trial appeals against judgments within three months of the appeal being docketed, but for appeals against rulings, the court shall issue a final ruling within 30 days of the appeal being docketed.
+It must complete trials of appeal cases against a judgment within three months of the appeal being docketed, but for an appeal case against a ruling, the court shall issue a final ruling within 30 days of the appeal being docketed.

 If any party is unsatisfied with the judgment or verdict of the first instance court, the party can appeal to the appellate court at the higher level.
 The judgment or verdict of the appellate court is binding.
 The remedy for a binding judgment and verdict is legal review, but this procedure is rarely initiated.

-During the civil procedure, each party submits evidence to prove the facts upon which its own claims are based or upon which its refutation of the counterparty's claims is based.
+During the civil procedure, each party submits evidence to prove the facts upon which its own litigation requests are based or upon which its refutation of the counterparty's litigation requests is based.
 However, in insurance disputes, the insurer bears the burden of proof under several conditions based on the Interpretations of the Supreme People's Court on Several Issues Concerning the Application of the Insurance Law (II).
 For instance, if the parties concerned have any dispute over the scope and content of the inquiry at the time of concluding the insurance contracts, the insurer then bears the burden of proof.

 There is no difference between the arbitration procedure of an insurance dispute and that of other kinds of commercial disputes.
 The parties shall refer to the arbitration institution's arbitration rules and evidence guidelines in an arbitration procedure.
 The costs for an arbitration procedure are decided by the arbitration rules of each arbitration institution.